Cover of Essays

 Michel de Montaigne's Essays invented the essay as a literary form and pioneered the modern practice of self-examination.
 Through his skepticism, tolerance, and humanism, Montaigne created a new mode of writing that was at once deeply personal and universally resonant, inviting readers to examine their own assumptions and experiences alongside his own.

-Written during the devastating French Wars of Religion, the Essays introduced the word "essai" (attempt or trial) into literary vocabulary, reflecting Montaigne's modest, exploratory approach to knowledge.
-Shakespeare read John Florio's English translation, and Montaigne's influence extends through Blaise Pascal, Ralph Waldo Emerson, and Friedrich Nietzsche.
-The work remains a core text at Princeton and Oxford.
+Drafted during the devastating French Wars of Religion, the Essays introduced the word "essai" (attempt or trial) into literary vocabulary, reflecting Montaigne's modest, exploratory approach to knowledge.
+Shakespeare read John Florio's English translation, and Montaigne's influence extends through Blaise Pascal, Ralph Waldo Emerson, and Friedrich Nietzsche. and Oxford.

 The Renaissance & Reformation, c.
 1532-1580